Gene Cronin

 Eugene Edward Cronin (November 20, 1933 – September 17, 2024) was an American professional football player who was a defensive end in the National Football League (NFL) for the Detroit Lions, Washington Redskins, and Dallas Cowboys.
 He played college football for the Pacific Tigers.

-Early years
+Early life

 Cronin attended Ione High School in California.
 He transferred to C. K. McClatchy High School after his freshman season.
 He practiced football and basketball.

 In 1952, he enrolled at Sacramento City College.
 In 1953, he transferred to the University of the Pacific.
 He played in the 1956 East–West Shrine Game.

 In 1984, he was inducted into the Pacific Athletics Hall of Fame.
 In 2001, he was inducted into the Sacramento City College Hall of Fame.

 Professional career

 Detroit Lions

 Cronin was selected by the Detroit Lions in the seventh round (74th overall) of the 1956 NFL draft.
 He initially made the team as a pass rushing specialist.
 In 1957, he contributed to the team winning the NFL Championship.